Phyllis Riles, M H A, B S N, C I C

 Springtime is the beginning of the year’s celebrations.
 Is it possible to have safe celebrations with others?
 Yes!
 Here are a few suggestions to decrease the risk to you and your guests.

-Consider limiting the number attendees.
+- Consider limiting the number of attendees.
 Ask attendees to wear masks or supply them.

 Spring has sprung!
 It is time for fun, but don’t forget to be safe.

 Phyllis Riles, RN is a certified Infection Control and Prevention (CIC) nurse who specializes in educating others on practical ways to prevent the spread of disease.